Kees van Baaren

 Kees van Baaren ([ˈkeːs fɑm ˈbaːrə(n)]; 22 October 1906 – 2 September 1970) was a Dutch composer and teacher.

 Early years

 Van Baaren was born in Enschede.
 His early studies (1924–29) were in Berlin with Rudolph Breithaupt (piano) and Friedrich Koch (composition) at the Stern conservatory.
 After returning to the Netherlands in 1929, he studied with Willem Pijper.
 He adopted Pijper's "germ cell technique" in his compositions from about 1934 onward.
-While composing some works in an accessible, tonal style, in other pieces he developed toward a serial technique, which emerged fully with the Septet for five winds, violin, and double bass (1952).
+While composing some works in an accessible, tonal style, in other pieces he developed a serial technique, which emerged fully with the Septet for five winds, violin, and double bass (1952).

 Career

 In 1948 Van Baaren became director of the Conservatoire of the Amsterdam Muzieklyceum Society (later merged into the Conservatoire of Amsterdam).
 In 1953 he was appointed director of the Utrechts Conservatorium.
 In 1958 he became director of the Royal Conservatory of The Hague.
 His students included many of the leading composers and performers of the next generation, including Louis Andriessen, Reinbert de Leeuw, Misha Mengelberg, Peter Schat, and Jan van Vlijmen.
 He died in Oegstgeest.